Academic Excellence

 It is expected that students will have homework to reinforce, expand and enhance classroom work.
 All assigned work should be purposeful and should be evaluated.
 Teachers are required to put major projects/tests and significant quizzes on the test calendar, which is supervised by the Dean of Academics, and students will be allowed ample time to prepare.
 Students cannot be assigned more than two major tests and one significant quiz per day or one major test and three significant quizzes per day.
 Students will be responsible for communicating with the Dean of Academics and their teacher if they have more than the allowed number of assessments on one day.
 Projects/tests are not to be assigned during academic dead days (refer to the Academy Dead Days Policy) immediately before exams.
 Interdepartmental projects/papers are valuable and encouraged.

 All next-day assignments must be posted before the end of the class period.
-If circumstances arise in which this is not possible, teachers should inform the students in class if an assignment is posted after the end of the class period.
+If circumstances arise in which this is not possible, teachers should inform the students in class if an assignment will be posted after the end of the class period. *A teacher cannot email the class later in the day with the expectation of finishing the assignment for the next day.*

 Each department will have a late-work policy for missed assignments.
-This policy will be stated in the course syllabus and on the individual teacher's Moodle/MySJA page.
+This policy will be stated in the course syllabus and on the *platform the individual teacher uses* (Moodle/MySJA page).
 Students are responsible for meeting late-work policy requirements.

 Teachers will review tests in class in order for the student to receive feedback.